xenocrat/mo2array/README.md

 ## Return values

-Returns an array of the original strings and translation strings discovered in the .mo file.
-Returns `false` if the file contents cannot be decoded.
+Returns an array of the original strings and translation strings discovered in the .mo file, or `false` if the file contents cannot be decoded.

 Strings discovered in the .mo file are returned as encoded.